abesto/blog/_posts/2015-06-24-optimizing-dockerfiles-for-various-metrics.md

 ---
-title: Optimizing Dockerfiles for various metrics
+title: Optimizing Dockerfiles for Various Metrics
 ---

 When optimizing algorithms, we make trade-offs between space, run-time complexity and code complexity.
 Methods for exploring these trade-offs are quite well researched.
-Similarly, when optimizing `Dockerfile`s, we make trade-offs between the complexity of the `Dockerfile`, build time from zero, incremental build-time, number of FS layers and ultimate image size.
+Similarly, when optimizing `Dockerfile`s, we make trade-offs between the complexity of the `Dockerfile`, build time from zero, incremental build-time, number of FS layers, the ultimate image size and incremental download size.
 In this post I explore parts of this latter family of trade-offs.

 <!-- more -->